Sustainability Governance

 - GRI 2-24

-Implenia has dedicated structures that ensure sustainable development is embedded within the company: The Global Sustainability team helps the divisions and global functions achieve their sustainability goals.
-In collaboration with local sustainability specialists from the divisions and countries, the team is in charge of sustainability management and reporting; it supports sustainability measures within construction projects and promotes initiatives at Group level.
-The team provides both project-specific services (Sustainable Construction and Environmental Protection) and internal services (Sustainable Implenia).
-The Global Head of Sustainability, Rolf Wagenbach, reports directly to Anita Eckardt, who leads on sustainability on the Implenia Executive Committee as Head Specialties Division.
+Implenia has a dedicated sustainability organisation that ensures sustainable development is embedded within the company: The Global Sustainability team helps the Divisions and global functions achieve their sustainability goals.
+In collaboration with local sustainability specialists from the Divisions and countries, the team is in charge of sustainability management and reporting; it supports sustainability measures within construction projects and promotes initiatives at Group level.
+The team provides both project-specific services (Sustainable Construction and Environmental Protection) and internal services (Sustainable Implenia, climate-related topics).
+The Global Head Sustainability reports to the Head Division Specialties, which represents the topic of sustainability in the Implenia Executive Committee and is the Chair of the Sustainability Committee (SusCom).

-The Global Sustainability Team is supported and overseen by the Sustainability Committee (SusCom), which is made up of representatives from every division and global function.
+The SusCom supports and oversees the Global Sustainability Team and is made up of representatives from every Division and global function.
 The Global Head Sustainability functions as co-chair of SusCom.
 SusCom meets four times a year to discuss the latest issues, define sustainability goals, anticipate new regulations and trends, take strategic decisions and launch Group-wide initiatives.
-SusCom also reviews the Group’s sustainability reporting.
+SusCom, together with the IEC, also reviews the Group’s sustainability reporting, which is ultimately approved by the Board of Directors.

-The remuneration of IEC members is also linked to Implenia’s sustainability goals.
-10 percent of “Short-Term Incentive” payments depend on the extent to which the member concerned achieves his or her individual sustainability goals.
+Remuneration of IEC members is affected by Implenia’s success in achieving its sustainability goals: 10 percent of “Short-Term Incentive” payments depend on the extent to which the member concerned achieves his or her individual sustainability goals.
 The Short Term Incentive makes up half of members’ basic salaries.
+In coming years, the link to climate-related issues will be strengthened.

 Sustainability management